luisdelaye/Mexstrain/README.md

 ------------------------------------------------------------------------
 ```

-Based on the above result, you have to decide: i) if you want to change the names of the geographic localities in the metadata.tsv file so they match those of the color_ordering.tsv file; or ii) if you want to change the names of the color_ordering.tsv file so they match those of the metadata.tsv file; or iii) if you have to add some names to the color_ordering.tsv file.
+Based on the above result, you have to decide: i) if you want to change the names of the geographic localities in the metadata.tsv file so they match those of the color_ordering.tsv file; ii) if you want to change the names of the color_ordering.tsv file so they match those of the metadata.tsv file; or iii) if you have to add some names to the color_ordering.tsv file.

 In our example, we first are going to change the name of the geographic localities in the metadata.tsv file so they match those of the color_ordering.tsv file.
 We do this by creating a two column text file containing the names of the geographic localities to be substituted.
 In the first column we write the name to be substituted and in the second column we write the substitution name.
 The columns must be separated by tabs.
 Write all names in lowercase.
 An example of a substitute.tsv file is shown next: